Pearson-Higher-Ed/alerts/README.contribute.md

 Recommendation: If you are using different node versions on your machine, use [nvm](https://github.com/creationix/nvm) to manage them.

+### Quick Start

-### Can I see the project working before I change anything?
+See the project working before changing anything!

 In your local repo: